Novel way of speeding-up aerobic digestion with Ozone (O3) which also provides active disinfection

-A proprietary method for accelerating the conventional aerobic lysis process and providing total disinfection of pathogens along with the substantial removal of man-made anthropogenic compounds and contaminants of emerging concern (CECs).
+A proprietary method for accelerating the conventional aerobic digestion (lysis) process and providing total disinfection of pathogens along with the substantial removal of man-made anthropogenic compounds and contaminants of emerging concern (CECs).

 The method intermittently applies ozone gas to destruct only a small portion of micro-organisms (in the waste activated sludge, so called biosolids) to make readily digestible "food" for the remainder micro-organisms to digest under aerobic conditions; continuously repeating: "partial microbial destruction with ozone" and then "aerobically digesting the food", achieving superior disinfection of biosolids accumulated in wastewater treatment plants, generating fully-stabilized product with a commercial value.